Please note: The kitecamp is not operated by us anymore. However, you can still book your accommodation there with us.

 The kite operation itself is in a winter break from October to mid April.
 Please contact us before going to Masirah so we can ensure your lessons take place and you can rent gear.
 The camp is open, but courses and rental are only available when booked before!

 Please contact us before booking your holiday!

-From 29th of April 2018 we will start again with a new KITEMANIA -Oman into the summer season 2018.
+From end of April 2019 we will start again into the summer season.
+Looking forward to seeing you!

 Masira Island – the secret kiteboarding paradise

 Flat water or wave spots, sand or pointbreak endless wind – everything reachable in only 20 minutes on Masirah Island.
 A unique “playground” for those not only looking for the perfect spot with perfect conditions.